Drugs seized from boat docked at Haulover Marina after chase; 2 detained

 The discovery comes after, investigators said, the subjects on board the vessel attempted to outrun police before they fled into a gated community in Bal Harbour.

-7News cameras captured crime scene tape surrounding the El Immortal boat docked at the Haulover Marina, Monday afternoon.
+7News cameras captured crime scene tape surrounding the El Immortal boat, Monday afternoon.

-There was a boatload of trouble as bundles and bundles of what appeared to be drugs were removed from a vessel now at the center of an investigation following a Monday morning run from police.
+The “El Immortal” is about to be “El Impounded” because of what was found on it: drugs.

+They were found and collected by local state and federal officers after an encounter off Bal Harbour.

-“There’s a boat trying to flee from me traveling south on Indian Creek Canal,” a Bal Harbour Marine Patrol Officer said.
+“There’s a boat trying to flee from me traveling south on Indian Creek Canal,” a Bal Harbour Marine Patrol Officer said over the radio.

-The Bal Harbour Marine Patrol tried to stop the boat, named El Inmortal, just before 10 a.m.
+As they tried to stop the boat before 10 a.m.
+Labor Day morning, police said, those on board hopped out and ran into Bal Harbour’s exclusive gated residential community.

+As of late Monday, two were caught, but at least two got away.

 “It looks like immigrants or drugs,” the officer said.